-And, you’re looking for some effective tips to refresh your mind from stress?
-Do you really desire to get rid of those unwanted worries and stresses, and enjoy your life to its fullest?
+Are you looking for some useful tips to refresh your mind from stress?
+Would you want to get rid of those needless worries and anxieties and enjoy your life to its fullest?

 Of course, those hard-to-face days come at some point in our lives.
-And when they do, instead of facing the challenges positively, most of us develop a stressful attitude towards them.
+When they do, instead of facing the challenges positively, most of us build up a fearful and stressful attitude towards them.

 However, it is also worth noting that training your mind to stay calm isn’t too complicated a task when we know the right steps.

-Meditating, practicing regular workout sessions, performing positive and healthy activities like yoga, getting yourself engaged in the mind refreshing practices such as singing, dancing, painting, or whatever your hobby is, and avoiding the overuse of social media, can reduce your anxiety and stress levels.[Do Facebook friends kill your happiness?]
+Meditating, practicing regular workout sessions, performing positive and healthy activities like yoga, getting yourself engaged in some mind refreshing practices such as singing, dancing, painting, or whatever your hobby is, and avoiding the overuse of social media, can reduce your anxiety and stress levels.[Do your Facebook friends reduce your happiness?]

 So, are you ready to kick out the stress from your life?
 Then read below our carefully plucked tips on how to refresh mind from stress to lead a positive and healthy life.

 People who practice deep breathing exercises have observed a considerable amount of anxiety reduction.
 There’s a scientific explanation.
 Slow, deep breathing stimulates our wandering nerve, which then releases an anti-stress chemical called acetylcholine.
 Now acetylcholine, incidentally the chief neurotransmitter of our parasympathetic system, slows down our heart rate.

-Here’s how you can practice the deep breathing (also called belly breathing) exercise:
+Here’s how you can practice deep breathing or belly breathing exercise:

-- Lie down or sit with your back straight.
-Place a hand over your belly.
+- Lie down or sit down, keeping your back straight.
+Place a hand over your tummy or belly.
 Draw a deep breath through your nose so that your belly rises and pushes out your hand.
 Now hold your breath for around 5 seconds, and then exhale through your mouth for around the same 5 seconds.
 For maximum benefit, repeat it a couple of times each day, up to at least a total of 10 minutes a day.